MohanraajiGridDynamics/Internship_Learning_Module/Introduction_To_Tools/GIT_Fundamentals/Basic_Git_Commands/gitCommands.md

 git pull origin main
 ````

-13. git diff
+**13. git diff**

 Explanation: Shows the differences between the working directory and the staging area or between two commits.

 Usage: